raspberrypilearning/make-a-face/en/step_3.md

 --- task ---

-Add code to the `draw()` function to set the fill colour in the same way as before using red, green and blue values.
+Add code to the `draw()` function to set the fill colour using red, green and blue values, just like you did for the background.

 Then, draw a circle in this colour.

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 11
+line_number_start: 12
-line_highlights: 15-21
+line_highlights: 16-22
 ---

 def draw():